 Upon successful completion of Humanities I, a student may be admitted to a program of study leading toward a Bachelor of Arts degree.
 Completion of Music I may lead to a Bachelor of Music (Honours) or Bachelor of Arts degree.
-Completion of Studio Art I leads to a Bachelor of Fine Arts (Honours) degree.
-Three types of programs lead toward a Bachelor’s degree in the Faculty of Humanities.
+Completion of Integrated Arts I leads to a Bachelor of Fine Arts (Honours) degree.

 Single Honours Program

 Honours Bachelor of Arts programs consist of a total of 120 units of work typically completed over four years of full-time study.
 Honours programs provide a concentration in the work of a single discipline (e.g. History).
 The Honours Bachelor of Music (B. Mus.
 Honours) consists of 123 units total, with three years of full-time Music study beyond Music 1.
 The Honours Bachelor of Fine Arts (B.F.A.
 Honours) is completed in 120 total units, or three years of full-time Art study beyond Integrated Arts I.